 Trip Summary and Itinerary Map

-- Explore on a new state-of-the-art expedition vessel, with X-BOW technology making for the smoothest travel
+- Explore on a state-of-the-art expedition vessel, with X-BOW technology assisting with open water crossings

 - Optional kayaking and snorkelling activities (additional cost)